 One of the most important parts of being a therapist is self-care.
 Self-care is any activity that someone does deliberately to take care of their own mental, physical, or emotional wellbeing.
 It can range from getting your nails done, to going to the gym, to taking a vacation.
 These self-care activities are particularly important to mental health professionals who spend their days caring for others.
 If a therapist does not take proper care of their own wellbeing, they cannot effectively help their clients.

 - Disclosing too much personal information.
 All personal information that a therapist discloses should be solely for the client’s benefit.
 When a therapist discloses personal information to a client, it can be a great tool to establish rapport, strengthen the therapeutic alliance, or validate a client’s feelings.
 If you feel as though your therapist is disclosing information that is not relevant to you, be honest and let them know.
-Each client is different and unfortunately no therapist is psychic.
 If you are honest, chances are you can work out your differences.